binoymvas/rallyboard/README.md

 1) Install the latest version of Sidecar client and sidecar api.
 2) Ensure that the sidecar.conf file (/etc/sidecar/sidecar.conf) is updated correctly.
+   (A sample copy is present in this repo.
+Ref: https://github.com/binoymvas/rallyboard/blob/master/sidecar.conf)

 ### Tenant and User Creation